No, I don't know what Trump's going to say, respond to this.

 The four to five million that didn't vote, that's his target.

-Plus, uh, I think I heard him say once that whatever the total number of evangelicals in the country, 24, 25 million.
+Plus, I think I heard him say once that whatever the total number of evangelicals in the country, 24, 25 million.

 He's been rubbing elbows with the powerful people in Washington politics for 20 or 30 years.

-No, that's not that's not no.
+No, that's not, that's not no.

 He ought to not even try to take Trump voters away.

-That's that's a losing proposition.
+That's a losing proposition.

 Romney proved that today.